108 Garage is permanently closed

 The desserts are also phenomenally good.
 You’ll get two with the tasting menu – one is usually light and bright, the other dark and dense.
 Their chocolate mousse served with artichoke ice cream is nutty and creamy and is everything you wouldn’t expect from a dessert served in a garage.
 They add a little mixture of what is basically cereal-flavoured trail mix too, which we applauded quietly so as to not disturb other customers.

 If you’re up for it, the bar is a fun place to sit, as you’ll see 108′s young chefs prepare complex dishes with absolutely nowhere to hide.
 It gets a little fiery there as service picks up, so if you’re after a quieter evening it’s best to make sure you’ve booked a table instead.
-And you’ll have to book well in advance because 108 is hot property - you won’t find a busier garage outside of Formula 1.
+And you should book, because 108 is hot property - you won’t find a busier garage outside of Formula 1.

 The best sourdough in the world.
 OK, maybe we got overly excited.
 But it’s really amazing bread served with an outstanding set of spreads.

 Rich and fried and as hearty as they come, this is a dish with real power.
 This is texturally the most satisfying thing we’ve eaten in a long time.

 A meaty but tender piece of fish, served with yoghurt and a sharp rhubarb that cuts across the richness.

 Served with a pine nut emulsion (yes really) and cooked to absolute perfection, you’ll eat several parts of the pigeon and enjoy each one in equal measure.

 Beetroot Ice Cream